A Result Is Called Statistically Significant When

 In the realm of statistical testing, there's always a possibility of making an incorrect conclusion.
 These errors are categorized into two types: Type I and Type II.

-- Type I Error (False Positive): This occurs when you reject the null hypothesis when it's actually true.
-In other words, you conclude that there is an effect or relationship when there isn't one.
+• Type I Error (False Positive): This occurs when you reject the null hypothesis when it's actually true.
+Put another way, you conclude that there is an effect or relationship when there isn't one.
 The probability of making a Type I error is equal to the significance level (alpha).

-- Type II Error (False Negative): This occurs when you fail to reject the null hypothesis when it's actually false.
-In other words, you conclude that there is no effect or relationship when there is one.
+• Type II Error (False Negative): This occurs when you fail to reject the null hypothesis when it's actually false.
+In plain terms, you conclude that there is no effect or relationship when there is one.
 The probability of making a Type II error is denoted by beta (β).

 Factors Influencing Statistical Significance